PotentialLabs/meetglow.com/press.md

 ### Who We Are

-Potential Labs is a startup nestled in the hills of Southeast Ohio, part of the Appalachian region.
-We build solutions that help today’s consumers track how they use resources with the goal of reducing waste.
-Reducing waste saves money and has a positive effect on our environment.
+Potential Labs is a hardware technology startup whose mission is putting homeowners in charge of their electricity bills.
+Nestled in the hills of Southeast Ohio, part of the Appalachian region, Potential Labs’ solutions help consumers understand their energy usage, save money, and reduce their impact on the environment.

-### Glow
+### The Product: Glow

 <img class="right" src="/images/glow-view13-portrait.jpg">

 Glow is a smart energy tracker for the home.
 It gives users glowing real-time feedback about their energy use, leading to energy savings and reduced impact on the environment.
-Glow’s breakthrough inductive wireless sensor allows anyone to install it in just a few minutes.
-The device provides simple on-the-go energy monitoring and smart budgeting tools from its companion mobile app.
-It also alerts users about extended high usage, which could be dangerous, sending a notification to their phone.
+Glow’s breakthrough inductive wireless sensor allows anyone to install it in minutes.
+The device provides simple, real-time energy monitoring and smart budgeting tools from its companion mobile app.
+It also alerts users about extended high usage, sending a notification to their phone.

 ### Features

-- Glowing indicator of real-time energy use
+- Wireless sensor monitors energy usage
-- Learns about users' homes and tailors feedback to be helpful
+- Stylish, in-home display glows to show real-time feedback
+- Advanced algorithms learn users' energy usage patterns to tailor feedback and recommendations
 - Mobile push notifications alert users of high usage
-- Simple energy cost forecast and smart budgeting
+- Energy cost forecasting lets users set goals and track progress
-- Mobile app for detailed data exploration
+- Mobile app for iOS and Android offers detailed data exploration
-- Ambient light sensor dynamically adjusts indicator brightness
+- Ambient light sensor dynamically adjusts Glow’s brightness
 - Snooze button for temporarily pausing glowing feedback
-- Uses just 6 Watts, less than an LED light bulb.
+- Uses just 6 Watts of electricity, less than an LED light bulb

 ![](/images/ortho-front.jpg)